 A CSV mapping file can provide both mapping inputs and outputs.
 That is, you can determine beforehand what you want your mappings to be.
 The CSV file MUST have ONLY 2 columns - input and output.
 The first line of the file MUST be the header "input,output".
+Make sure there are no spaces or returns at the end of the last line in the file.
 The following is a sample CSV mapping file.

-'''

 input,output

 New York,Smallville

 Boston, Clarkville

 San Francisco, Towville

 "",Cityname

 "",Citytown

 "",Towneaster

-'''